b08x/b08x.github.io/_notes/NLP/Syntax Tactics.md

       "text": "Kernel panic, static, attic full of open source magic, Command line acrobatics, shell syntax tactics, Within the crypt of cryptic scripts, branches split and flip Pull and merge tricks, where bugs get a fix and slip."
     },
     {
-      "text": "Relaxing on the echo of your echo, not so much unlike when the loops compute and dont flip on their condition in obstructive dispute.
+      "text": "Reflecting on the echo of your echo, not so much unlike when the loops compute and dont flip on their condition in obstructive dispute.
 In the depths of code, a tale unfolds, gripping the command line, don't mind, fingers will turn cold."
     },
     {
-      "text": "Merging blurred lines of vision, refactoring enumerable recursions. with algorithmic eyes, paved with sleepless nights, to know an idea will have the mind make no other sense other than drive. concepts dissected, projected, connected"
+      "text": "Merging blurred lines of vision, refactoring enumerable recursions.
+With algorithmic eyes, paved with sleepless nights, to know the idea will have the mind make no other sense other than drive.
+Concepts dissected, projected, connected"
     }
   ]
 }